mezidia/SIGame/README.md

 const MIN_PLAYERS = 3; // minimum amount of players
 ```

-The simple game class follows the classic game class, but changes some of its methods to change the course of the game.
+The simple game class extends the classic game class, but overrides some of its methods to change the game order.

 ### Timers and In-Game UI
 There are two types of timers: `Timer` and `GameTimer`.